 Practical tasks will be assessed while you are working in our kitchens.
 Theory assessments and tests will be ongoing.

-A uniform will be required.
+A uniform will be required at a cost of approximately £70.

 You can progress to the Intermediate NVQ Diploma in Food Production and Cooking or to an apprenticeship.